safepay/sensor.fronius/README.md

 * creates up to 22 individual sensors for easy display or use in automations
 * converts Wh to kWh
 * rounds values to 2 decimal places
-* converts daily, yearly and total energy data to kWh or MWh (user-configurable)
+* converts yearly and total energy data to kWh or MWh (user-configurable)
 * optionally sums values if you have more than one inverter

 If you have a SmartMeter installed this component: